michaelx11/raftgoose/README.md

 # Duck Duck Goose Implementation

+## Problem

+Design a distributed system such that only one node is "goose" and others are "ducks", must tolerate network partitions and the "goose" should always be on the side of a quorum.
+Otherwise no goose.

 ## Solution

 Chosen: Use Raft, isLeader = (True if node thinks it is leader and can execute a committed request, otherwise False)

-Possible: Design a subset of Raft, but I think the probability of making some concurrency mistake in a custom protocol is too high.
+Possible Alternative: Design a subset of Raft, but I think the probability of making some concurrency mistake in a custom protocol is too high.

 **Adding Removing Nodes**